- Our Approach

 - The Jewish Food Justice Fellowship has brought a group of young community activists to North County San Diego to provide human capacity support to organizations within the Leichtag Foundation’s self-sufficiency program area; to ignite and support programming for the North County Jewish community; and to serve as a creative brain trust to help advance projects on the Commons.

-The North County Hub is a creative and collaborative co-working space with a community of social entrepreneurs.
-Hub members work together to create social, cultural and agricultural programs in North County and throughout San Diego.
+The North County Hive is a creative and collaborative co-working space with a community of social entrepreneurs.
+Hive members work together to create social, cultural and agricultural programs in North County and throughout San Diego.
 Members are offered professional development opportunities to foster innovation, leadership, and encourage collaboration.
-Hub members “pay forward” the value of their membership by volunteering on our community educational farm, offering their skills to improve the physical Hub space, and holding “office hours” to share unique skills sets with other Hub members.
+Hive members “pay forward” the value of their membership by volunteering on our community educational farm, offering their skills to improve the physical Hive space, and holding “office hours” to share unique skills sets with other Hive members.

 Strategic Focus Areas